-Numerous health care requirements are mandatory for first year students which will be due at New Nursing Student Orientation.
+Numerous health care requirements are mandatory for students.
 If a student is noncompliant with established deadline, the student's offer for acceptance into the program will be rescinded, and the student's file will become inactive thus leading to the position being filled by other applicant selected by the dean of Nursing based on the ranking list.

 Currently, the following Clinical Health Care immunizations/vaccinations or positive titers are required for all accepted nursing students: